Musicality (album)

 Musicality is the third solo album from English actress-singer Martine McCutcheon.
+It was released by EMI Music Distribution on 2 December 2002.
 The album features covers of songs from McCutcheon's favourite musicals, including Mamma Mia! and Les Misérables.
-Released in December 2002, Musicality was a commercial failure; it debuted and peaked only at #55 on the UK Albums Chart, spending just two weeks in the Top 100.
-It is McCutcheon's lowest-charting and lowest-selling album to date.
+It debuted and peaked at number 55 on the UK Albums Chart and was certified silver by the British Phonographic Industry (BPI).